After the Interface: A Three-Part Series

 There's a failure mode in this transition that I keep coming back to.

-This is already visible in products that shipped agentic features without designing the trust layer.
+When teams ship faster than they design — regardless of whether AI is involved — users pay for it.
+In agentic products, the cost is higher, because the system keeps acting after the gap.
 Users who had no idea what the system had done, no way to review it, no clear path to correct it.
 When something goes wrong, they don't just distrust that action.
 They distrust everything the system has ever done quietly on their behalf.

 Designing for delegation means designing for recovery.
 Every automated action should have a legible trail, an understandable reason, and a clear correction path.
 That's not optional infrastructure.
 It's the product working as advertised.
 Getting it wrong is a product failure, not a design detail that got deprioritized.